IKAN4ZOS/ikan-almclient-plugin/README.md

 	Value	C:\Jenkins\almPluginBase
 ---

 The **almSystem_location** parameter must have the location where the JENKINS-solution_ALMCLIENT archive has been unzipped with the *almPluginsBase* folder.
 If you don’t use this archive, you create this folder somewhere in your Server.
-Next you create a *Pipelines* folder for putting provided pipeline models.
+Next you create a *Pipelines* folder for storing provided pipeline models.

 ### Manage Plugins